md506m/iotoolsExamples/README.md

 iotoolsExamples
 ===============

-This project contains three examples of using the iotools package for running jobs using hadoop streaming.
+This project contains three examples of using the [iotools](https://github.com/s-u/iotools) R package for running jobs using hadoop streaming.
 It assumes that a working Hadoop installation has already been set-up, and the iotools package has been installed (tested using version 0.1-4).
 It has a copious number of comments, offering a gentle introduction along with